 Probably the most famous of Melbourne’s laneways, Degraves Street is a microcosm of colour, conversation and delicious aromas emanating from the cafes and restaurants that line the pavements between Flinders Lane and Flinders Street.
 It’s all very Paris-meets-Florence.
 Al-fresco dining is de rigueur and there are some really lovely little artisan shops to fossick in.

-Cross Flinders Lane from Degraves and you’ll step into the grungy, cobblestoned Centre Place, where cafes and alternative fashion shops jostle for space along the crowded, narrow laneway.
+Cross Flinders Lane from Degraves and you’ll find yourself in gritty Centre Place, where cafes and alternative fashion shops jostle for space along the crowded, narrow laneway.
 It’s quintessential Melbourne and definitely one of the most atmospheric and evocative laneways in the CBD.
 Stand at the top and breathe in deep to take in the authentic scent of the city.

 Dial up the glamour and head over to the Block Arcade — a true Melbourne institution that is as historic as it is beautiful.
 Dating back to the 19thcentury, this stunning architectural gem gives more than a nod to the Victorian and French Renaissance styles, with its huge domed skylight and intricate mosaic tiled floors.
 Along with stylish boutiques and galleries, the Block is home to the famous Hopetoun Tea Rooms.
 Expect to queue for your tea and dainties.

 The Royal Arcade precedes the Block historically by about twenty years.
 Connecting Bourke, Elizabeth and Little Collins Streets, it’s the country’s oldest surviving shopping arcade.
 The soaring ceilings and striking black and white tiled chessboard floors are the Royal’s defining features, and you can shop like a king, queen or mere pawn depending on your budget.
 Shops range from the posh to the penny-pinching.
-Don’t forget to check out the fearsome guardians of Gaunt’s Clock — Gog and Magog.
+Say hi to Gog and Magog — the fearsome guardians of Gaunt’s Clock.

 Hardware Lane could be considered less ‘lane’ and more ‘precinct’, with its proliferation of cafes and restaurants.
 It has a really relaxed vibe, particularly in summer, and if you can’t find something to suit your gastronomic requirements here, then you might need to start double-checking for a heartbeat.
 A huge variety of cuisines are represented and it’s one of the best places for settling in and doing some serious people-watching.